When Can you Elope in Scotland?

 So you can get married where you want and when you want.

 But if I am honest, I don’t think the boring, legal practicalities are what are being asked here.
 I think people are asking when is a good time to get married.
 So let us delve in to this.
+This guide is written from the experience of being Scotland Elopement Photographers as well as actually living in the Highlands – something most elopement photographers do not!

 If you are getting married in Edinburgh, the time of year makes very little difference.
 Yes, some months may be a bit busier and more chance of rain, but in reality, there is very little change to the city.